ScilifelabDataCentre/pathogens-portal/content/english/data_types/health_data/vaccines.md

 <!-- THE BELOW PARAGRAPH CONTAINS MULTIPLE PLACEHOLDERS FOR LIVE TEXT -->
 <!-- All the placeholders are calculated in vaccine_indicator_panel_content -->

-To summarise, in total, {placeholder: one_dose_swe}% of the population above around 16 years of age have received one dose of vaccination against COVID-19, which represents {placeholder: one_dose_pop}% of the whole population.
-The values indicate that {placeholder: rate_onedose_lastwk}% of the population over 16 were vaccinated over the last week (a change in rate of {placeholder: onedose_ratechange}% compared to the previous week), or {placeholder: one_dose_pop_lastweek}% of the whole population (a change of {placeholder: onedose_ratechange_pop}% compared to the previous week).
-By contrast, {placeholder: least_two_dose_swe}% of those over 16, and {placeholder: least_two_dose_pop}%, of the whole population have received two doses in total.
-Further, {placeholder: rate_leasttwodose_lastwk}% of those over 16 and {placeholder: least_two_dose_pop_lastweek}% of the whole population received their second dose last week (a change in rate of {placeholder: twodose_ratechange}% and {placeholder: twodose_ratechange_pop}% compared to the previous week, respectively).
-Lastly, {placeholder: third_vacc_dose_tot}% of the population above 16 has received a third 'booster' dose, representing {placeholder: third_vacc_dose_pop}% of the whole population.
-Since no time series data is available for the third dose yet, it is not possible to calculate data related to rates at this stage.
+To summarise, in total, <span id="sixteen_plus_one_dose"></span>% of the population above around 16 years of age have received one dose of vaccination against COVID-19, which represents <span id="population_one_dose"></span>% of the whole population.

 Reuters COVID-19 Tracker provides some additional summary information on vaccinations against COVID-19 (as well as information regarding the implementation of lockdown measures and cases) [for Sweden](https://graphics.reuters.com/world-coronavirus-tracker-and-maps/countries-and-territories/sweden/).
 In particular, the data includes how many doses would be needed to provide 100% of the population with 2 doses, and an estimation of how long (based on the current number of doses administered daily) it might take to vaccinate 10% more of the total population.